-Maybe you get stuck, unable to move forward or backwards out of paralyzing fear?
+Maybe you get stuck, unable to move forward or backward out of paralyzing fear?

-It prevents us from doing what we need to do to better our life and to be the person, spouse and parent we need to be.
+It prevents us from doing what we need to do to better our lives and to be the person, spouse, and parent we need to be.

 All of us, even the most confident among us, have a fear or phobia that at one time held us back.